Medical expert of the article

 Clinical examination

-Clinical follow-up at a severe course of the disease and the presence of complications for 3-6 months.
+Outpatient observation in case of severe course of the disease and presence of complications for 3-6 months.

-It is necessary to avoid hypothermia and other stressful conditions, to limit physical activity, to eat in a balanced way.
-It is also necessary to check the condition of the immune system.
+You should avoid hypothermia and other stressful conditions, limit physical activity, eat a balanced diet.
+It is also necessary to check the state of the immune system.